jeffdoolittle/DbTransmogrifier/README.md

 * Microsoft SQL Server Express
 * PostgreSql

-It would be fairly trivial to extend it to support Oracle, SQL CE, Firebird, MySql, Postgres or any other RDBMS (like MS Access).
+It would be fairly trivial to extend it to support Oracle, SQL CE, Firebird, MySql or any other RDBMS (like MS Access).

 Discovering Migrations
 ----------------------